jamesremuscat/avx/README.md

 the same as those to `handleMessage`, are:

  * `msgType`: string representing the type of message.
-Built-in message types are defined in `avx.Client.MessageTypes` but client implementations are free to specify their own as required.
+Built-in message types are defined in `avx.Client.MessageTypes` or device-specific classes but client implementations are free to specify their own strings as required.
  * `source`: the origin of this message.
 When called from devices, this will be the device ID of the device that calls `broadcast`.
 Client implementations may use this field as required.